dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/arduino-tracker/Arduino-tracker-setup.md

 [[/setup-guide/images/arduino-tracker-setup-guide/sketchbook-location.png]]

-**3)** If it does not already exist, create a sub-folder within your Sketchbook location called "libraries"
+**3)** Create a sub-folder within your Sketchbook location called "libraries" if it doesn't already exist

 **4)** Now unzip your SnowPlow zip file into the "libraries" sub-folder, renaming its top-level folder from "snowplow-arduino-tracker-master" to "SnowPlowTracker":

 [[/setup-guide/images/arduino-tracker-setup-guide/libraries-folder.png]]

+That's it for installation!
+Now let's test the setup.

 ### 3.2 Testing

+Follow these steps to test the SnowPlow Arduino Tracker with your Arduino board:

 **1)** Within your Arduino software, click **File > Examples > SnowPlowTracker > basicPing**